Stephenremmi/PowerQuoteApp/README.md

 ## Usage
 After cloning this repo to your desktop, go to its root directory and run **npm install** on the angular CLI to install its dependencies.

-Once the dependencies are installed you can run **npm start** still on the angular CLI to start the application.
+Once the dependencies are installed, run **npm start** on the angular CLI to start the application.